-http://honorsocieties.fsu.edu/
+http://honorsocieties.fsu.edu

 FSU recognizes several University-wide Honor societies.
 To be University-recognized, the organization has submitted an application outlining the admission requirements and financial operations.
-The societies listed below are scholastic and leadership/scholastic societies.
+The societies listed below include both scholastic (only) and leadership & scholastic societies.
 You may be contacted by other groups that, although not University-recognized, are affiliated with FSU as a student club.
 Others may not be affiliated with FSU in any way.